 When people think about roof repair they hardly ever think about their fascia.
 All too often, homeowners adopt the errant notion that fascia are simply cosmetic aspects of their roofing system.
 But this kind of thinking can get you into trouble.
 The fact is that roof fascia plays a vital part to keeping the entire system in check.
 Oftentimes, it is responsible for bearing the weight of the lowest row of shingles or tiles.

-Since we know firsthand how important fascia is to a roofing system we thought we’d comprise and share this definitive guide to fascia repair including why it so important, some signs that your fascia is in need of repair and steps that you can take to correct the problem.
+Since we at Nimbus Roofing firsthand know how important fascia is to a roofing system we thought we’d comprise and share this definitive guide to fascia repair including why it so important, some signs that your fascia is in need of repair and steps that you can take to correct the problem.
 Let’s start with the basics.

 Why Your Fascia Should be Repaired

 It may be very tempting to overlook cracked or chip fascia boards as cosmetic issues and therefore non-essential.
 But knowing why you should have your fascia repaired will make it easier to be proactive the next time you notice something wrong with yours.
 If you are ever unsure about the condition of your fascia, please feel free to get in touch with us here at Nimbus Roofing for more information and an estimate.